-If you’re already a Disney fan, you know that visiting Disneyland during the holidays holds a special thrill.
+Visiting Disneyland during the holidays holds a special thrill!
 From the moment you pass through the gates, you’re immersed in the Disneyland Christmas magic.
-Our Day Trips TravelingMom tells you what you need to know about the classic holiday offerings at the Disneyland Resort.
+Our Day Trips TravelingMom (and frequent Disneyland Christmas visitor) tells you what you need to know about the classic holiday offerings at the Disneyland Resort.

 Disclosure: This post may contain affiliate links.
 If you click through and buy, TravelingMom will get a commission.
 Thank for helping support TravelingMom.

 Why You Should Visit Disneyland During the Holidays

 Disneyland is a delight 365 days a year, but Disney really pulls out the stops during the holidays!
 The entire resort is decorated top to bottom, including the Downtown Disney District, the three resort hotels and both theme parks.
 There are Christmas trees, swags of evergreen garland and over-sized ornaments everywhere.
 It will be easy for you to find a fantastic spot to take your family Christmas card photo with all these beautiful seasonally decorated areas during Disneyland Christmas.
 Also, snow falls in several areas of the parks, adding to the magical holiday atmosphere!

 If you’re looking for food, whether unique or traditional for the holidays, there’s enough here on the menus to please even the pickiest eaters.
 And nobody entertains like Disney.
 The Disneyland Christmas parade, shows and evening entertainment are joyful for all ages.
 Keep reading for my reasons why you need to visit Disneyland before the holiday offerings end!

 Festival of Holidays

 For the third year in a row, guests can celebrate holidays from around the word at Disney California Adventure Park’s Festival of Holidays.
 This seasonal event is included in the day’s admission and features live entertainment, complimentary crafts for kids and specialty foods for purchase.